zenitopires/zenitopires.github.io/README.md

 - [Designing Data-Intensive Applications: The Big Ideas Behind Reliable, Scalable, and Maintainable Systems by Martin Kleppmann](https://www.amazon.com/Designing-Data-Intensive-Applications-Reliable-Maintainable/dp/1449373321)

 ## GitHub
-My GitHub is primarily just a place for me to share and explore projects related to graphics programming.
+My GitHub is primarily just a place for me to share and explore projects related to graphics programming, sometimes I'll have a web-based project, but usually you'll just find something related to graphics or game development.
 Feel free to check it out!
 [https://github.com/zenitopires](https://github.com/zenitopires)

 ## Contact Me